KentaGoto/gotokentag-gmail.com/README.md

 # make_Folder_from_list

 ## Description
-Make folder from text file.
+Create the folder described in the text file.
 **Note**
 An error will occur if the Windows folder contains characters that cannot be used.